Arteiii/membrs/README.md

 # membrs

-selfhosted oauth discord bot for managing discord members
+Self-hosted OAuth Discord bot for managing Discord members.

-you can find the detailed readmes in the project folders
+You can find the detailed readme's in the project folders.

 ![](./preview/msedge_YJFwwVlzxc.gif)

 ## Install

-to set up the latest release, you can use the executable from the GitHub Release page
+To set up the latest release, you can use the executable from the GitHub release page.

 > [!TIP]
-> the installer currently only supports linux and also there not every distro
+> The installer currently only supports Linux, and not every distro.
 >
-> pull request or ideas how to automate the installation on widows are welcome as well as support for more distros so
+> Pull requests or ideas on how to automate the installation on widows are welcome,
-> feel free to create a issue to check that
+> as is support for more distros, so feel free to create an issue to check.

-to download and directly run it, you can use:
+to download and run it directly:

 ```shell
 curl -O -L https://github.com/arteiii/membrs/releases/latest/download/membrs && chmod +x membrs && sudo ./membrs